archlinux/aur/README.md

-# Disable Window Switcher Popup (Arch Linux Package)
+# Disable Workspace Switcher Popup (Arch Linux Package)

 This repository holds a copy of the [AUR][aur] Package for [Disable Window Switcher Popup][extension-repos].